grapp1/kw-intern/parflow-integration/docs/pf-keys/parflow/keys_contribution.rst

 ********************************************************************************
-Documentation of YAML hierarchy and steps to add a new key to the library
+Steps to add a new key to the library
 ********************************************************************************

-YAML file architecture in definitions
+YAML definitions
 ===================================================

 The files in this directory are split up into groups to limit their length.
 Each ParFlow key comprises one or more